 BEFORE YOU FLY: PANDEMIC-RELATED ENTRY REQUIREMENTS AND PRE-FLIGHT PREPARATIONS

-Please bear in mind that I will not offer any visa or immigration-related advice in this guide, nor will I respond to enquiries on such matters.
+Please bear in mind that no visa-related advice is offered in this guide.
 Contact the Philippine Embassy or Consulate in your country and/or the relevant government agencies – such as the Bureau of Immigration and the Bureau of Quarantine – if you require information other than what’s presented below.

 Summary of quarantine-related entry requirements